nephelaiio/ansible-role-devtools/README.md

   * Debian Stretch
   * Arch Linux

-You can test the role from sources using the command line using molecule directly ` molecule test `
+You can test the role from sources using the command line by calling molecule directly ` molecule test `

 ## License